 Norwegian Competence Centre for HPC

 While there are several applications for HPC in the industry today, there are still many untapped or undiscovered opportunities.
-The competence centre helps Norwegian SMEs to find that new business opportunity or to gain business intelligence that can provide them with a competitive advantage in their industry.
+The competence centre helps Norwegian SMEs to find that new business opportunities or to gain business intelligence that can provide them with a competitive advantage in their industry.

 EuroHPC Joint Undertaking facilitates the set-up of National Competence Centres in every partner-state to provide permanent support to Big Industry and SMEs (Small Medium Enterprises) future users.
 Competence Centres will amongst other activities, support industry users to adopt or increase HPC (high-Performance computing) usage.